-Criteria Outstanding Proficient Basic Below Cinteria Outstanding rioncient Dasic Expectations Critical -Shows originality -Shows less -Expression mostly -Does not Thinking of thought and originality and may limited to ideas comprehend course 8 logical connections have minor flaws in from class or concepts. -Demonstrates logic. readings. -Inadequate excellent -Demonstrates good -Inconsistent description, descriptive, descriptive, description, analysis, analytic, analytic, analysis, interpretation, interpretative, interpretative, interpretation, evaluation, and evaluative, and evaluative, and evaluation, and engagement in engaged intellectual engaged intellectual engagement in intellectual inquiry. inquiry. -Clear main idea inquiry. -Clear main idea but intellectual inquiry. -Inconsistent Communication -Shows competency but has weak or with supporting organization and may have minor lapses in unfocused main competence in thesis, organization, developed examples organization, less ideas, organization, and content and explanation. developed examples and few developed development. -Excellent and explanation. examples and -Does not consider awareness of -Good awareness of explanation. or tailor content and rhetorical situation, rhetorical situation -Awareness of structure to including audience, and matches work rhetorical situation rhetorical situation. topic, and to audience but work does not perspective as requirements. meet the need. speaker/writer.
-1 Mechanics -Demonstrates -Demonstrates -Shows mostly -Fails to show complete command competent competent competence in of format with command of format command of format format, diction, mature diction and & diction.
-May and diction but has mechanics, shows few, if any, have minor some major grammar, and/or grammar, spelling, mechanical, mechanical, spelling. or diction errors grammar, spelling, grammar, spelling, or diction errors. or diction errors.
-Teamwork -Actively assists in -Contributes to -Participates with -Does not assist the meeting group meeting group teamwork group and/or fails to goals. goals. requirements but treat group - Treats others -Treats others does not actively members respectfully at all respectfully. work beyond the respectfully. times. - Consistently -Assists and/or encourages other minimum required. -Treats group provides assistance team members. members and/or wann members. respectfully but encouragement to does not interact all team members. fully.
-Personal -Completes all -Completes most -Misses deadlines -Sometimes fails to assigned tasks by assigned tasks by occasionally; work show the ability to Responsibility deadlines; work is the deadline; work generally meets connect choices, thorough and is mostly thorough requirements; shows actions and comprehensive. and shows only occasional major consequences to
+Criteria Outstanding Proficient Basic Below Cincila Outstanding TUncient Dasic Expectations Critical -Shows originality -Shows less -Expression mostly -Does not Thinking of thought and originality and may limited to ideas comprehend course 8 logical connections have minor flaws in from class or concepts. -Demonstrates logic. readings. -Inadequate excellent -Demonstrates good -Inconsistent description, descriptive, descriptive, description, analysis, analytic, analytic, analysis, interpretation, interpretative, interpretative, interpretation, evaluation, and evaluative, and evaluative, and evaluation, and engagement in engaged intellectual engaged intellectual engagement in intellectual inquiry. inquiry. inquiry. intellectual inquiry.
+Communication -Clear main idea -Clear main idea but -Shows competency -Inconsistent with supporting may have minor but has weak or competence in organization and lapses in unfocused main thesis, organization, developed examples organization, less ideas, organization, and content and explanation. developed examples and few developed development. -Excellent and explanation. examples and -Does not consider awareness of -Good awareness of explanation. or tailor content and rhetorical situation, rhetorical situation -Awareness of structure to including audience, and matches work rhetorical situation rhetorical situation. topic, and to audience but work does not perspective as requirements. meet the need. speaker/writer. -Demonstrates -Demonstrates Shows mostly -Fails to show Mechanics complete command -Shows mostly competent competence in of format with competent command of format competent command of format format, diction, mature diction and & diction.
+May and diction but has mechanics, shows few, if any, have minor some major grammar, and/or grammar, spelling, mechanical, mechanical, spelling. or diction errors grammar, spelling, grammar, spelling, spenng. or diction errors. or diction errors.
+Teamwork -Actively assists in -Contributes to -Participates with -Does not assist the I call work meeting group meeting group teamwork group and/or fails to goals. goals. requirements but treat group - Treats others -Treats others does not actively members respectfully at all respectfully. work beyond the respectfully. times. -Assists and/or minimum required. · · - Consistently encourages other -Treats group provides assistance team members. members and/or respectfully but encouragement to does not interact all team members. fully.
+Personal -Completes all -Completes most -Misses deadlines -Sometimes fails to Responsibility assigned tasks by assigned tasks by occasionally; work show the ability to deadlines; work is the deadline; work generally meets connect choices, thorough and is mostly thorough requirements; shows actions and comprehensive. and shows only occasional major consequences to

--Always shows the ability to connect choices, actions, and consequences to ethical decision- making. minor lapses in accountability. -Usually shows the ability to connect choices, actions, and consequences to ethical decision- lapses in responsibility. -Often shows the ability to connect choices, actions, and consequences to ethical decision- ethical decision- making making. making.
+-Always shows the minor lapses in lapses in ethical decisionability to connect choices, actions, and consequences to accountability. -Usually shows the ability to connect responsibility. -Often shows the ability to connect making ethical decision- making. choices, actions, and consequences to choices, actions, and consequences to ethical decision- making. ethical decision- making.